-To simplify the process of dealing with financial aspects of your divorce we will divide it in 3 stages and offer you practical strategies how to make the best out of this difficult situation and how to get through a divorce financially.
+To simplify the process of how to financially prepare for a divorce, we will divide it into 3 stages and offer you practical divorce financial advice on how to make the best out of this difficult situation and how to get through a divorce financially.

 Pre-divorce financial advice

-Second thing- document everything.
-Make sure that you have photocopies of all the household expenses for the previous twelve months including utility bills, property taxes, repairs, improvements made to your household and all the association fees.
+Make sure that you have photocopies of all the household expenses for the previous twelve months, including utility bills, property taxes, repairs, improvements made to your household, and all the association fees.

-You will need all this documentation to provide a clear picture of income, expenses and investments made through your marriage in order to facilitate a better division of “the financial cake” in your divorce.
+You will need all this documentation to provide a clear picture of income, expenses, and investments made through your marriage to facilitate a better division of “the financial cake” in your divorce.

 During divorce financial advice